laurynas-biveinis/unodb/README.md

 git submodule update --init --recursive
 ```

+There are some CMake options for users:

+* `-DSTANDALONE=OFF` if you are building this as a part of another project, `ON`
+  if you work on UnoDB itself.
+It will enable extra global debug checks that
+  require entire programs to be compiled with them.
+Currently, this consists of
+  the libstdc++ debug mode.
+The default is `OFF`.
-Currently there are two spinlock wait loop body implementation options: EMPTY,
+* `-DSPINLOCK_LOOP=PAUSE|EMPTY` to choose the spinlock wait loop body
-for a no-op loop, and PAUSE, that uses `PAUSE` instruction on x86_64.
-The latter
-is the default.
-To select the implementation, use the CMake option, i.e.
-`-DSPINLOCK_LOOP=EMPTY`.

-Some platform-specific notes:
+  implementation for the optimistic lock. `EMPTY` may benchmark better as long
+  as there are fewer threads than available CPU cores. `PAUSE` will use that
+  instruction on x86_64, and something similar on ARM.
+The default is `PAUSE`.
+* `-DSTATS=OFF` if you want to compile away all the statistics counters.
+The
+  result will scale better in benchmarks.
+The current stats implementation is
+  global cache line-padded shared atomic counters.
+This option might be removed
+  in the future if the stats are reimplemented with less overhead.

+The rest of CMake options are mainly intended for UnoDB development itself and
+are discussed in the "Development" section below.

+## Platform-Specific Notes

 ### Ubuntu 22.04